Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 The psychologist evaluates several domains: current symptom severity, cognitive functioning, emotional regulation, workplace-relevant functional capacity, and risk factors for relapse.

 Cognitive functioning matters because many mental health conditions affect concentration, memory, processing speed, and decision-making.
-If your role requires sustained attention, complex problem-solving, or managing multiple priorities, the psychologist will assess whether your cognitive capacity supports that.
+If your role requires sustained attention, complex problem-solving, or managing multiple priorities, the psychologist will assess whether your cognitive capacity currently supports that.

 How Long Does a Return-to-Work Assessment Take?

-Most return-to-work or psychological functional assessments involve two hours of direct clinical contact, typically completed over one or two appointments.
+Most return-to-work or psychological functional assessments involve approximately two hours of direct clinical contact, typically completed over one or two appointments.

 What Happens With the Results of a Return-to-Work Assessment?

 The psychologist produces a written report that answers the specific referral questions posed by the requesting party.
-This report goes to the insurer, employer, or disability management firm that requested the assessment.

 The report does not include everything you discussed.
 The psychologist includes only information relevant to the referral questions.
 Personal details unrelated to your work functioning are not disclosed.